 - daochang 道場 Arena of the Way.
 Scripture-reciting (Guanyin jing 觀音經, Jin’gang jing 金剛經, and Yaoshi jing 藥師經) and shengguan wind ensemble alternate; sometimes shengguan accompanies the singing of the text (genian 合念, see my In search of the folk Daoists, pp.24–5).

 - zhaohun 招魂 Summoning the Soul, or zhaowang 招亡 Summoning the Deceased [Ancestors].
 Scripture: Mituo jing 彌陀經.
 The kin wail to summon the ancestors.
 In the old days, the door was closed and a bowl of water and a towel were placed for the ancestors’ souls to purify themselves: this is the muyu 沐浴 Bathing ritual.
-The latter segment appears in the same position in the shezhao ritual in Li Qing’s manual in Yanggao (my book, p.252, 300).
+The latter segment appears in the same position in the shezhao ritual in Li Qing’s manual in Yanggao (my Daoist priests of the Li family, p.252, 300).
 As to “standard” versions of the yankou, the Smashing Hells segment of the Daoist yankou, after the Invitation (zhaoqing 召請), also ends with a muyu, but it is not apparently part of the Buddhist version.
 More usually in north China, muyu is an unspecified segment of Crossing the Bridges, but is rarely mentioned.

 - songxing 送行 Escorting the Procession.
 The Buddhists escort the ancestors outside the village to a crossroads, only reciting the scriptures, without shengguan.